DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 Then, open a terminal and run the following command to download the pre-compiled MDO Agent Deck image:

 `docker pull dafoam/agent:latest`

+If a newer version of the agent image is available, simply run the command above again to download the latest image.

 ### Step 4.
 Download the working directory